exercism/elm/concepts/partial-application-composition/introduction.md

 A concrete example is `String.trim >> String.toInt`.
 `String.trim` takes a string as its only parameter, so this is what the created function takes.
-`String.toInt` returns an `Int`, so this is what the created function returns `String.trim` returns a `String`, which `String.toInt` accepts as a parameter, so the example compiles.
+`String.toInt` returns a `Maybe Int`, so this is what the created function returns.
+`String.trim` returns a `String`, which `String.toInt` accepts as a parameter, so the example compiles.

 We can now rewrite our `sanitize` function as follows: